-The collective holy wells of Ireland were said to cure anything from a headache to mental illness and individual wells had their particular niche however, a lot of knowledge relating to the various cures offered by the holy wells is lost to us now and many are simply said to have healing powers, for example, at at St. Patrick’s Well in Clonmel, Co.
+The collective holy wells of Ireland were said to cure anything from a headache to mental illness and individual wells had their particular niche, however, a lot of knowledge relating to the various cures offered by the holy wells is lost to us now and many are simply said to have healing powers.
+For example, at St. Patrick’s Well in Clonmel, Co.
 Waterford, one of the biggest holy wells in Ireland, pilgrims were said to have descended a flight of steps into the pool to receive a miraculous cure though the nature of the miracle is unsure.

-Some local areas still record the history of their wells however.
+Some local areas still record the history of their wells, however.
 St. Patrick’s Well at Belcoo, Co.
-Fermanagh reputedly has the cure of stomach and nervous complaints while at
+Fermanagh, reputedly has the cure of stomach and nervous complaints.

 Blessings and Curses:

 Legend tells us that Saint Patrick himself was known to curse as well as bless.
 The story goes that as the Saint made his way over the River Duff on the Sligo-Leitrim border, he asked some fishermen if he could have some salmon but they refused him, saying “They’re scarce today”.

 Unhappy with the fishermen’s mean reply, St. Patrick answered, “May they always be so”, which resulted in the end of fishing in that region for a long time.